FraeuleinFlauschig/TRIC/README.md

 }
 ```

-When the above example is executed, it will produce the following output:
+When the above example is executed, the output will look as follows:

 ```
 TAP version 14